 Now that we’re six months into the year, I think I’ve figured out what 2018 is all about when it comes to films.
 Before I can say what it is, I want to make one thing clear: I am usually on the critics’ side when it comes to assessing films.
 I think they’re more important than the average person gives them credit for, and their words can allow readers to appreciate works in new, interesting ways.
 It’s especially great whenever they go off the beaten tracks and talk about works most people don’t give the time of day.

 Having said that, I also realize they’re not infallible; there have been plenty of instances in which they completely dropped the ball whether it was by letting a gem slip through the cracks for arbitrary reasons or being unduly enthusiastic about a mediocre/bad work just because it reaffirmed their viewpoints.
 Therefore, while 2017 was a time in which there was no middle ground in terms of quality for major Hollywood releases, 2018 is shaping up to be the year when critics are all over the place.
-Between singing praises of the dire Upgrade and (comparatively speaking) neglecting the surprisingly good American Animals, they haven’t had a particularly reliable batting average this year.
+Between singing praises of the dire Upgrade and (comparatively speaking) neglecting the surprisingly good Tully, they haven’t had a particularly reliable batting average this year.
 Granted, this isn’t exactly new; they also sung praises of the mediocre You’re Next back in 2011, but that seemed to be an isolated incident.
 I can tell because the score dropped appropriately when it got a wide release in 2013 and people realized it brought nothing substantial to the table.
 In any case, they managed to save face with their assessments of Leave No Trace and Incredibles 2 later in the month, so here’s hoping they managed to get their act together.

-Also, I can imagine cinephiles reading this would be taken aback by the fact that I highlighted Hereditary in yellow.
+Also, I can imagine cinephiles reading this would be taken aback by the fact that I highlighted Hereditary in red as well.
 To me, A24 is a strange company.
 On one hand, they’ve been behind some truly hard hitters in the past few years such as 20th Century Women, Moonlight, and Good Time.
 On the other hand, someone really ought to considering putting their marketing department on a leash.
 While their infamously puerile Tinder viral marketing campaign for Ex Machina and how they went about presenting Hereditary in trailers have done a great job getting people talking about their films, I can’t imagine that strategy is going to work out well for them in the long run.
 Going on the way they are, they’re going to make a fatal error in judgement, which would be awful for the talent associated with the studio.
 Then again, I think it’s appropriate that the two films in which the marketers resorted to decidedly unethical tactics also happened to be the ones I was the most underwhelmed by (though I still admit Hereditary is not as bad as Ex Machina).

 Games reviewed in June 2018: